deepflowio/docs/translate/translated/07-integration/02-input/02-tracing/05-skywalking.md

       receivers: [skywalking]
 ```

-Ensure that `otel-agent-conf` has finished the corresponding configuration according to the section on [configuring otel-agent](../tracing/opentelemetry/#configure-otel-agent).
+At the same time, ensure that the `otel-agent-conf` has completed the corresponding configuration as described in the section [Configure otel-agent](../tracing/opentelemetry/#配置-otel-agent).

-Next, use the command below to modify otel-agent Service and open the corresponding port:
+Next, use the following command to modify the otel-agent Service to open the corresponding ports:

 ```bash
 kubectl -n open-telemetry patch service otel-agent -p '{"spec":{"ports":[{"name":"sw-http","port":12800,"protocol":"TCP","targetPort":12800},{"name":"sw-grpc","port":11800,"protocol":"TCP","targetPort":11800}]}}'
 ```

-Check the address of the [SkyWalking OAP Server](https://skywalking.apache.org/docs/main/next/en/setup/backend/backend-setup/#requirements-and-default-settings) configured in your application and modify it to the Otel Agent's Service address: `otel-agent.open-telemetry`.
-Make sure that the environment variable `SW_AGENT_COLLECTOR_BACKEND_SERVICES=oap-server:11800` is modified to `SW_AGENT_COLLECTOR_BACKEND_SERVICES=otel-agent.open-telemetry:11800`.
+Then, check the connection address configured in the application for the [SkyWalking OAP Server](https://skywalking.apache.org/docs/main/next/en/setup/backend/backend-setup/#requirements-and-default-settings) and modify it to the Service address of the Otel Agent: `otel-agent.open-telemetry`.
+For example, change the environment variable `SW_AGENT_COLLECTOR_BACKEND_SERVICES=oap-server:11800` to `SW_AGENT_COLLECTOR_BACKEND_SERVICES=otel-agent.open-telemetry:11800`.

-The reporting address configured by your application may take various forms, so please modify it according to the actual startup command of your application.
-For `Java` applications, you just need to make sure that you can modify the injected address in the startup command, such as `-Dskywalking.collector.backend_service=otel-agent.open-telemetry:11800`.
+Of course, the reporting address configured in the application may take various forms.
+Please modify it according to the actual startup command of the application.
+For `Java` applications, just ensure that the address injected in the startup command can be modified, such as: `-Dskywalking.collector.backend_service=otel-agent.open-telemetry:11800`.

-Finally, restart otel-agent to complete otel-agent update:
+Finally, restart the otel-agent to complete the update:

 ```bash
 kubectl rollout restart -n open-telemetry daemonset/otel-agent